Jaimeloeuf/SS/spec.md

 ### Memory
 - SS will come with a GC as part of its runtime
-    - The runtime will either be implemented by the interpreter
+    - Custom GC as part of the interpreter
-    - Or memory management taken care by VM targets like JVM
+    - Or memory management taken care by VM targets like JVM/CLR
     - Or linked to your source code as part of the final compiled executable like Go

 ## Operators